 White tea comes from the Camellia sinensis plant and contains a large number of polyphenols.
 These polyphenols are responsible for various health benefits.
-White tea is very similar to the make-up of green tea because of the number of catechins and polyphenols, as well as to the type of plant and processing technique.
+White tea is very similar to the makeup of green tea because of the number of catechins and polyphenols and the type of plant and processing technique.

-The amount of antioxidants in white tea are 3x’s higher than other teas.
-The antioxidants found in white tea can protect from disease and improve cell neuroprotection.
+The number of antioxidants in white tea is 3x’s higher than in other teas.
+The antioxidants found in white tea can protect against disease and improve cell neuroprotection.
 Skin protection, reduced risk of premature aging, and improved oral health are all benefits one can discover with white tea consumption.
-The antibacterial properties in white tea are shown to boost the strength of immune systems.
-For this reason, white tea is often a key ingredient in anti-bacterial hand soaps.
+The antibacterial properties of white tea may boost the strength of the immune system.
+For this reason, white tea is often a key ingredient in antibacterial hand soaps.

 One of the most significant benefits of white tea is its ability to combat heart disease.
-This combat feature is due to the levels of polyphenols and its effect on relaxing blood vessels and prevention of oxidized LDL cholesterol.
+This combat feature is due to the levels of polyphenols and their effect on relaxing blood vessels and preventing oxidized LDL cholesterol.
 Scientists have discovered in multiple studies that people who drank three or more cups of white tea per day lowered their risk of heart disease by 21%.

-In regards to caffeine, white tea is commonly thought to have the least amount of caffeine compared to green and black.
-Although this is mostly true, there are certain white tea varieties, processing methods, and brewing practices that can make white tea some of the most caffeinated tea beverages.
+White tea is thought to have the least amount of caffeine compared to green and black in regards to caffeine.
+Although this is mostly true, certain white tea varieties, processing methods, and brewing practices can make white tea some of the most caffeinated tea beverages.